Tuskegee Syphilis Study: Study details

-The revelation in 1972 of study failures by whistleblower Peter Buxtun led to major changes in U.S. law and regulation concerning the protection of participants in clinical studies.
-Studies now require informed consent, communication of diagnosis and accurate reporting of test results.
+The revelation in 1972 of study failures by 29-year-old whistleblower Peter Buxtun led to major changes in U.S. law and regulation concerning the protection of participants in clinical studies.
+Studies since then require informed consent, communication of diagnosis and accurate reporting of test results.

 Study clinicians

 The venereal disease section of the U.S. Public Health Service (PHS) formed a study group in 1932 at its national headquarters in Washington, D.C.
 Taliaferro Clark, head of the USPHS, is credited with founding it.
 His initial goal was to follow untreated syphilis in a group of African-American men for six months to one year, and then follow up with a treatment phase.
 When the Rosenwald Fund withdrew its financial support, a treatment program was deemed too expensive.
-Clark, however, decided to continue the study, interested in determining whether syphilis had a different effect on African-Americans than it did on Caucasians.
-A regressive study of untreated syphilis in white males had been conducted in Oslo, Norway, and could provide the basis for comparison.
-The prevailing belief at the time was white people were more likely to develop neurosyphilis and that black people were more likely to sustain cardiovascular damage.
+Clark, however, decided to continue the study, interested in determining whether syphilis had a different effect on African-Americans than it did on whites.
+A retrospective study of untreated syphilis in white males had been conducted in Oslo, Norway, and could provide the basis for comparison.
+The prevailing belief at the time was white people were more likely to develop neurosyphilis and that Black people were more likely to sustain cardiovascular damage.
 Clark resigned before the study was extended beyond its original length.

 Although Clark is usually assigned blame for conceiving the U.S. Public Health Service Syphilis Study at Tuskegee, Thomas Parran Jr. also helped develop a non-treatment study in Macon County, Alabama.
 As the Health Commissioner of New York State (and former head of the PHS Venereal Disease Division), Parran was asked by the Rosenwald Fund to assess their serological survey of syphilis and demonstration projects in five Southern states.
 Among his conclusions was the recommendation that: "If one wished to study the natural history of syphilis in the African American race uninfluenced by treatment, this county (Macon) would be an ideal location for such a study."

 Oliver C. Wenger was the director of the regional PHS Venereal Disease Clinic in Hot Springs, Arkansas.
 He and his staff took the lead in developing study procedures.
 Wenger continued to advise and assist the study when it was adapted as a long-term, no-treatment observational study after funding for treatment was lost.